Group One Betting Guide

-The race is run at the beginning of March and draws some of the best horses in the nation to Melbourne for the $750,000 prize money.
+The race is run during the autumn carnival and draws some of the best three-year-olds in the nation to Melbourne for the $1,000,000 prize money.

 The Australian Guineas has been hosted by two different tracks in its 31 year history.
 Racing at Flemington, the only time the Australian Guineas has been held anywhere else was in 1997 when Caulfield held the event due to course renovations.

 The race gained group one status one year after its inception after starting its history as a group three event.